 - No improvement in back pain after a week of home treatment

 The MOSH Spine & Neck Team can guide you through the symptoms and risks associated with common back problems.
 They can also provide solutions like physical therapy and specialized treatment for some of the most challenging conditions.
 Other treatment options include special exercises, muscle relaxants, spinal injections, spinal fusions, hormone replacement, certain antidepressants, or surgery.

 There is a long list of reasons to explain back pain in addition to the common causes listed here.
 Some conditions are exclusively for people with gynecological disorders or female reproductive hormones.
 Back pain in women should not be ignored.

 If home remedies don’t alleviate your symptoms, be sure to consult with one of our spine and neck experts at Midwest Orthopedic Specialty Hospital.
 We can craft a treatment plan customized to your needs and get you pain-free and back to the activities you love.
-Call us at 414-817-5800, or visit our new MOSH Performance Center Clinic, featuring premier orthopedic care with convenient walk-in appointments.
+Call us at 414-817-5800, or visit our MOSH Performance Center Clinic in Franklin or MOSH Ortho Walk In Clinic in Brookfield, featuring premier orthopedic care with convenient walk-in appointments and no referral required.